 Our church has been in the Somerset Community for the past 40 years.
 We have a flourishing parish and welcome all.
-Next year we will be building a new church campus to accommodate our growing community and we need your help!
+We will be building a new church campus to accommodate our growing community and we need your help!
 Your contribution will help build our church and spread the needed word of Jesus Christ.

 Saint Sharbel Makhlouf was a monk and priest who loved the solitude of prayer, the reverence of worship, the reflection of the Holy Eucharist, and the freedom of Simplicity.
 He sought God early in his life and lived the monastic vow until death.

 St. Maroun Monastery today, after Saint Sharbel's death, became one of the most popular places of pilgrimage in Lebanon.
 St. Sharbel spent 16 years at St. Maroun Monastery.
 Prayer, manual work, rigorous asceticism, contemplative silence and a great devotion to the Eucharist made up his life.